das-developers/das2dlm/README.md

 Any internal data arrays that have been wrapped by [IDL_ImportArray](https://www.harrisgeospatial.com/docs/CreateArrayFromExistingData.html) will not be deleted until IDL is done with them.

+## Next Steps

+The [das2dlm wiki](https://github.com/das-developers/das2dlm/wiki) provides documentation for each function.

+The examples directory contains working examples of using this module to generate various plots.